 Merge Fields are used to bring in the following content:

-- Client information from your practice management software, for example, First Name and Last Name of the addressee, and the Postal Address.
+Client information from your practice management software, for example, the First Name and Last Name of the addressee, and the Postal Address.

 - Results from a Word function - for example, "today's date" automatically generated.